Gray-Scott Nomenclature Glossary

 negaton : A region of red (or more generally, relatively lower-u values) surrounded by blue and which resembles an inverted soliton.
 A true negaton is a self-sustaining feature with perfect symmetry (in absence of influence of neighboring features); such negatons can be seen at (F=0.046, k=0.0594) and at (F=0.062, k=0.061).
 In the more general sense, a "negaton" can be any generally small and circular red region surrounded by blue; for example see (F=0.094, k=0.057) and note the small round spots that eventually grow into larger and non-circular shapes.

-north : In parameter space, the direction in which the parameter F increases.
+north : In the Gray-Scott parameter space, as seen in the Pearson paper [2] and on the xmorphia main page, "north" is the direction in which the parameter F increases.

 red : The color generally used for areas of low u values.
 In my images it is usually more "pink" than red, and in monochome images it is a lighter gray or white.
-See blue for origin.
+See blue for history and etymology.

-soliton : A sole, self-sufficient and stable (asymtotically unchanging) island of locally low u surrounded by locally higher u.
+soliton : A sole, self-sufficient and stable (asymptotically unchanging) island of locally low u (and high v) surrounded by locally higher u (and lower v).
 For example, see (F=0.054, k=0.067).

-south : In parameter space, the direction in which the parameter F decreases.
+south : In the Gray-Scott parameter space, as seen in the Pearson paper [2] and on the xmorphia main page, "south" is the direction in which the parameter F decreases.

 spiral seed : see seed.